RotscherK/SpiceProjects/README.md

 The majority of the use cases have already been described roughly in the requirements section.
 In this section, the individual use cases are explained more detailed.

-    - Login Site Administrator:
+   - **Login Site Administrator:** Login for a currently logged-out user with the role of a overall site administrator.
+The     login is granted using the email and password as credentials and the site administrator is allowed to all of the use cases afterwards.

-    - Login Provider Administrator:
+   - **Login Provider Administrator:**

-    - Login Advertisement Administrator:
+   - **Login Advertisement Administrator:**

-    - Login User Administrator:
+   - **Login User Administrator:**

+   - **Logout:**

+   - **Reset Password:**

 #### Deployment Diagram